-Quick Reference

-Scope of Services Section 1.1

-Vendor's Minimum Mandatory Qualifications Section 1.4

-Master Agreement Term Section 1.7

-RFSQ Timetable Section 2.3

-Preparation and Format of the SOQ (i.e. responding to RFSQ) Section 2.7

-SOQ Submission Section 2.8

-Master Agreement Contractors Applying for Additional As-Needed Section 4.0 Substance Use Prevention Services Category(ies)
+Quick Reference Scope of Services Section 1.1 Vendor's Minimum Mandatory Qualifications Section 1.4 Master Agreement Term Section 1.7 RFSQ Timetable Section 2.3 Preparation and Format of the SOQ (i.e. responding to RFSQ) Section 2.7 SOQ Submission (Hard Copy or Electronic Format) Section 2.8 Existing As-Needed MRT BHC SUD Treatment Master Agreement Contractors Applying for Additional As-Needed Services Category(ies) Section 4.0

-\Please note that the table above is provided to assist vendors in navigating the RFSQ.
+Please note that the table above is provided to assist vendors in navigating the RFSQ.
 DPH strongly encourages vendors to review the entire RFSQ and not only the sections listed in the table above.